Taking on a new employee

 There are no hard and fast rules on choosing a pay period.
 Employers can essentially choose which pay period is most suitable for them.

-Sometimes weekly paid staff are asked to work a ‘week in hand’ – this isn’t about being paid cash in hand but instead means a worker receives their week’s wage the week after it was earned – for example, if a worker begins a week’s work on 11 April (working days Monday to Friday) and is paid weekly, they would get paid for that work on Friday 22 April not Friday 15 April.
-This system helps give employers some security (for example, it makes it less likely that an employee won’t just leave the job without giving notice etc.) but it can be confusing and may create financial pressure for employees, particularly when they first start the employment and have no pay at the end of the first week.
+Sometimes weekly paid staff are asked to work a ‘week in hand’ – this isn’t about being paid cash in hand, but instead means a worker receives their week’s wage the week after it was earned.
+For example, if a worker begins a week’s work on 11 April (working Monday to Friday) and is paid weekly, they would get paid for that work on Friday 22 April not Friday 15 April.
+This system helps give employers some security (for example, it makes it less likely that an employee won’t just leave the job without giving notice etc).
+But it can be confusing and may create financial pressure for employees, particularly when they first start the employment and have no pay at the end of the first week.
 Some employers allow employees to take an advance on their wages to help with short term cash flow problems.
-If you decide to use this system then when your PA leaves, you must remember to give them the week in hand in their final pay.
+If you decide to use this system then when your employee leaves, you must remember to give them the week in hand in their final pay.

 Week 53 payments

-If you pay your employees weekly this would be a 53rd weekly payment – they are known as ‘week 53 payments’.
+If you pay your employees weekly, this would be a 53rd weekly payment – GOV.UK lists the numbers to put in your payroll software for the different pay periods affected, but they generally are known as ‘week 53 payments’.

 If you use payroll software, such as HMRC’s Basic PAYE Tools, week 53 payments are handled automatically.
-Otherwise, guidance is available in the CWG2 Employer Further Guide to PAYE and NICs, under ‘Week 53 payments’ (Ctrl F will open up a search box to help you find this section).
+Otherwise, guidance is available in the CWG2 Employer Further Guide to PAYE and NICs, under ‘week 53 payments’ (depending on your internet browser, pressing Ctrl+F together may open up a search box to help you find this section).

 When this happens employees often complain to HMRC and the employer is accused of failing to operate PAYE correctly even though they have deducted tax in accordance with the PAYE regulations.